-One hundred and forty fights later, a Commonwealth Games gold medal, a World Championship bronze medal and a spot on the Australian boxing team under her belt and her fearless fighting spirit is stronger than ever.
+One hundred and forty fights later, a Commonwealth Games gold medal, a World Championship title and a spot on the Australian boxing team under her belt and her fearless fighting spirit is stronger than ever.

 So, what is next for Skye Nicolson?
 She wants to rewrite Australian boxing history at the upcoming games.

 "We have not had a boxing medal in over 30 years, and we've never had a gold medal.
 As Australians we're going in as underdogs, and we aren't really expected to do well at the Olympics.
 So, that's what I want to change, and I've got tunnel vision for gold."